DaniSchober/LabLiquidVision/README.md

 Here you can provide examples of how to use your project, including any command line arguments, sample inputs and outputs, etc.

-## Contributing

-If you want other developers to contribute to your project, include instructions on how to do so in this section.

 ## License